Skip to content

 • smoothing_diameter

-• Specifies the diameter for edge smoothing, used to refine the blending effect post-premultiplication and alpha setting.
+• Specifies the diameter for optional smoothing applied after edge processing, to further refine the edge appearance.

 • Comfy dtype: INT